jyrig/itinfraservices/lab4/task.md

 Requirements:
  - Apache should serve WordPress from the default HTTP port 80
  - WordPress should use dedicated username/password to connect to MySQL
- - No secrets should be commited to Git repository
+ - No secrets should be committed to Git repository

 Expected files in your Git repository:
  - `lab4/hosts`